martin-braun/minvim/README.md

 your tab management clean.
 Use window splitters to keep relevant buffers open or fallback to the traditional `<C-s>` binding.

+> [!IMPORTANT]
-Trusted mode in VSCode is disabled, you want to browse and validate unknown projects in NeoVim, not your full-fledged IDE.
+> Trusted mode in VSCode is disabled, you want to browse and validate unknown
+> projects in NeoVim, not your full-fledged IDE.

 Next, please install the [recommend extensions](.vscode/extensions.json).
 Simply open this repository in VSCode and accept installing suggested extensions to